pellse/assembler/README.md

 ```

 ## Asynchronous Caching
-In addition to providing helper functions to define mapping semantics (e.g. `oneToOne()`, `oneToMany()`), the Assembler also provides a caching/memoization mechanism of the downstream subqueries via the `CacheFactory.cached()` wrapper function.
+Apart from offering convenient helper functions to define mapping semantics (such as `oneToOne()` and `oneToMany()`), the Assembler library also includes a caching/memoization mechanism for the downstream subqueries via the `CacheFactory.cached()` wrapper function:
 ```java
 import io.github.pellse.reactive.assembler.Assembler;
 import static io.github.pellse.reactive.assembler.AssemblerBuilder.assemblerOf;